Self-Organization and Spectral Mechanism of Attractor Landscapes in High-Capacity Kernel Hopfield Networks: Conclusion

 \section{Conclusion}

-In this paper, we have presented a comprehensive theory of attractor self-organization in high-capacity kernel Hopfield networks.
-Moving beyond simple performance metrics, we uncovered the dynamical and spectral mechanisms that enable these networks to defy classical storage limits.
+In this paper, we have presented a coherent theoretical account of attractor self-organization in high-capacity kernel Hopfield networks.
+Moving beyond conventional performance metrics, we investigated the dynamical and spectral mechanisms that allow these networks to operate near classical storage limits.

-Our phenomenological analysis identified a ``Ridge of Optimization'' in the phase diagram, where the network achieves maximal stability characterized by a unique ``Force Antagonism.''
-Crucially, our theoretical analysis revealed the spectral origin of this phenomenon: \textbf{Spectral Concentration}.
-We demonstrated that on the Ridge, the learning algorithm drives the weight spectrum into a critical state characterized by a massive leading eigenvalue for global stability, while retaining a non-zero heavy tail for high-capacity storage.
-This finding dispels the notion of a simple rank-1 collapse and instead portrays the optimal memory landscape as a finely tuned balance between attractive force and pattern discriminability.
+Our phenomenological analysis identified a Ridge of Optimization in the phase diagram, where the network achieves maximal stability and exhibits a distinctive Force Antagonism.
+We theoretically interpreted this behavior through its spectral origin, which we termed \textbf{Spectral Concentration}.
+On the Ridge, learning drives the weight spectrum toward a critical regime in which the leading eigenvalue is amplified to enhance global stability, while the remaining eigenvalues remain finite, enabling high-capacity storage.
+This picture goes beyond a simple rank-1 collapse and instead characterizes the optimal memory landscape as a finely balanced interplay between attractive forces and pattern discriminability.

-By bridging the gap between the geometry of attractors and the spectrum of the kernel machine, this work establishes a solid foundation for designing next-generation associative memories.
-The principles of spectral concentration elucidated here offer a general blueprint for building robust, interpretable, and high-capacity memory systems, with potential implications extending to the analysis of modern attention-based architectures.
+By linking the geometry of attractors with the spectral structure of the kernel machine, this work provides a principled framework for understanding how learning induces self-organized memory states.
+More broadly, the notion of spectral concentration offers insight into how stability and capacity can be reconciled in associative systems, and may inform the analysis of related learning dynamics in modern kernel- and attention-based architectures.